Important information

 You will be contacted following any offer being made with how and when this information will be required for completion and how to send this information to LJMU.

 All conditions have to be evidenced prior to enrolment onto the programme.
+Deadline dates for each condition will be listed on your DfE Apply offer.

 Once you make your decision

-Some conditions can only be moved forward once you have made your firm decision to study at LJMU.
-In addition, once you have made us your firm choice, we view you as an LJMU student.
-We will provide pre course tasks for you to work on in advance so that you are fully prepared to start your PGCE usually sent from April 2025 onwards.
+In addition, once you have accepted your offer we will provide pre-course tasks for you to work on in advance so that you are fully prepared to start your Primary PGCE.
+This is usually sent from April 2026 onwards.

-DBS Check and “Fitness to Train to Teach”
+DBS Check and "Fitness to Teach"

 If you are successful at gaining a place on one of our teacher training courses, the receipt of an Enhanced DBS (formerly CRB) will be a condition of offer for your course.
-The DBS Check will be undertaken by the University and will be sent to you from May 2025 onwards.
+The DBS Check will be undertaken by the University and will be sent to you from May 2026 onwards.

 Please note:

-This is a multi-stage process that can take several weeks/months, so we advise you to engage with this process as soon as you receive the invite to complete the DBS to ensure that you can enroll and start on the programme.
+This is a multi-stage process that can take several weeks/months, so we advise you to engage with this process as soon as you receive the invite to complete the DBS to ensure that you can enrol and start on the programme.

 All applicants for Qualified Teacher Status (QTS) programmes must satisfy the Government requirements regarding ‘Fitness to Teach’.
 You will need to complete a Health questionnaire, which we will send to you.
 The LJMU Occupational Health Unit will process your form and is responsible for confirming that you are cleared for practice.
-On occasion this may involve an appointment with the Occupational Health Unit, which you would be required to attend.

 Visit LJMU in person